interactivedatacomics/interactivedatacomics.github.io/getstarted.md

 As you see, objects can contain objects, which in turn can contain other objects and so on.
 Note that intendation is not important but greatly improves readability.

-## 2.1 Load Panels
+## 2.1 Specify Panels

 First, we load our panels.
 This happens by specifying the URL and a panel ID for each panel, inside the `panels` array.
+Effectively, each panel is an object with two attriebutes (key-value pairs): `id` and `url`.

 ```json
 "panels":[